AlepilDev00/Responsive-Club-Website/README.md

 Feel free to comment and give me advice to correct my mistakes and continue to improve.
 Thanks a lot in advance.

+Added just a few lines of script for the navigation bar.

 ## Sources
 - Google Images
 - https://fonts.google.com/